IPad Pro: Second generation

 On October 30, 2018, Apple announced an updated Pencil alongside the third generation iPad Pro.
-The second-generation Apple Pencil functions exclusively with the 2018 and later iPad Pro models, the iPad Air 4, and the iPad mini 6.
-It is similar in design and specifications to the first model, but without the detachable connector, and part of the stylus is flattened to inhibit rolling.
+The second-generation Apple Pencil is compatible with the iPad Pro models from 2018 to 2022, iPad Air (4th generation), and iPad Mini (6th generation).
+It is similar in design and specifications to the first model, but without the detachable connector, and part of the stylus is flattened to inhibit rolling and to attach to the iPad magnetically and charge.
 It contains tap-sensitive zones on its sides that can be mapped to functions within apps.
-Custom laser engraving is available when purchased via the Apple Store online.
+Custom laser engraving is also available when purchased via the online Apple Store.

 USB-C accessories

-Apple created various adapters to pair with the 2018 iPad Pro models, which are the first iPad models to come with USB-C connector replacing the proprietary Lightning connector.
+Apple created various adapters to pair with the 2018 iPad Pro models, which are the first iPad models to come with a USB-C connector replacing the proprietary Lightning connector.
 These adapters utilize the new USB-C connector, which allows the iPad to connect with HDMI cables, USB ports, and read SD cards.
 Using an HDMI cable, users can connect their iPad to another display, such as a computer, laptop, or television.
 The USB and SD card support allows user to transfer and save files to and from external memory storage devices.

 Third-party developers have taken advantage of the inclusion of USB-C connection in the third-generation iPad Pros to create other adapters, which can include several adapters in one connection.
-The USB-C port allows the iPad Pro to integrate with various USB-C accessories, ranging from USB-C docking stations, USB-C to USB-A generic adapter with a flash drive, ethernet, and so on.
-It can also charge other devices; for instance, you can plug in a USB-C to Lightning cable to charge your phone or AirPods; you can even charge one iPad with another one with the included USB-C to USB-C cable.
-There are also USB-C to USB-A adapters, and a USB-C to HDMI adapter to view the iPad display on your television or monitor; wired keyboards and mice also work.
-This is not restricted to supported/approved devices.
+The USB-C port allows the iPad Pro to integrate with various USB-C accessories, ranging from USB-C docking stations, USB-C to USB-A generic adapter with a flash drive, Ethernet, and so on.
+It can also charge other devices; for instance, a USB-C to Lightning cable to charge a phone or AirPods.
+An iPad can even be charged with another one with the included USB-C to USB-C cable.
+There are also USB-C to USB-A adapters, and a USB-C to HDMI adapter to view the iPad display on a television or monitor; wired keyboards and mice also work.

 Magic Keyboard

 The Magic Keyboard features the first trackpad designed for an iPad, a hinge to adjust the viewing angle and includes a USB-C port for pass-through charging.
 The Magic Keyboard is supported by all iPad Pro devices introduced since 2018.
 Though initially expected to launch in May 2020, orders shipped starting in late April 2020.

 The Magic Keyboard was met with mixed reviews.
 While providing many features which users wanted, there were some downsides to it.
 The Magic Keyboard provided a proper typing experience and supplied a good trackpad bundled with excellent build quality.
 On the downside, the added weight to the iPad Pro for this functionality, a missing function key row and a steep price, made the Magic Keyboard an accessory only for a niche market.
-With the launch of 5th generation of iPad Pro on 20 April 2021, a white color has also been added to the Apple Store.
+With the launch of the 5th generation of iPad Pro in 2021, a white color was also added to the Apple Store.